DougAnderson444/did-ar/README.md

 # DID:AR

+I just wrote this, so there will be some changes, improvements and bugs.
+But feel free to play around with it.

 Enables users to create a [smartweave contract](https://arweave.medium.com/introducing-smartweave-building-smart-contracts-with-arweave-1fc85cb3b632) on [Arweave](https://www.arweave.org/) to store their [Decentralized Identity Document](https://www.w3.org/TR/did-core/) (DID Doc).

 ✔️📇 Your Own Permanent Identity on Web3